 The immune-boosting effects of lemongrass essential oil also help combat cold and fever.
 The oil also accelerates wound healing.

 Lemongrass oil has excellent soothing and calming effects on the mind.
-According to an Algerian study, lemongrass oil can have sedative effects – and this basically means it might induce sleep as well (10).
+According to an Algerian study, lemongrass oil may have sedative effects (8).
 The oil can also help treat depression.
 Adding a couple of drops in your diffuser and then inhaling it can help.

 Though research is limited, theoretical data suggest that essential oils like lemongrass can increase circulation and reduce swelling.
 This can help ease the condition.